-In vocational orientation preference is given to the concept personal exploration over diagnostication.
-To understand this preference it is necessary to discuss the following concepts briefly:
+In vocational orientation, preference is given to the concept personal exploration over diagnostication.
+To understand this preference, the following concepts are briefly discussed:

 2.1 Diagnosis and diagnostication

 The term diagnosticate is derived from the word diagnose, a medical term meaning to determine the nature of an illness by identifying and studying symptoms^(4: 2).